JosephArmas/cecs-491A-Team-Big-Data/milestone 2/low level design/registration/failures/v2/account/account_username_exist.md

-# as a user I cannot register to create an account with a exsisting username
+# As a user I cannot register to create an account with an existing username
 ```mermaid
 sequenceDiagram
     actor User